 Caution: To avoid a situation where WUA may be in use by another patch management product, you are strongly advised to Turn off Automatic Updates.
-HP makes this recommendation to prevent collisions in patch management products until such a time that Microsoft supplies a software update to Windows Update Agent.
+It is recommended to prevent collisions in patch management products until such a time that Microsoft supplies a software update to Windows Update Agent.